-- Communicating with the DEAC and district administration regarding district-wide directives or initiatives; - Supporting building-level training on the district's teacher practice instrument; and - Identifying individual (where appropriate), group, and building-level PD needs and opportunities based on observation and achievement data and feedback from teachers and administrators.
+- Communicating with district administration regarding district-wide directives or initiatives. - Supporting building-level training on the district's teacher practice instrument; and - Identifying individual (where appropriate), group, and building-level PD needs and opportunities based on observation, achievement data, and feedback from teachers and administrators.